 The Directors have undertaken a robust assessment and concluded that it is appropriate to prepare the financial statements on the going concern basis.
 They have not identified any material uncertainties.
-Full details are set out in the strategic review, starting on page 71.
+Full details are set out in the strategic review, starting on page 69.

 The going concern review period covers the period of 12 months after the date of approval of these financial statements.
-The Board has considered the trading results and financial performance in 2022, and the Group balance sheet at 24 December 2022, noting that the Group is debt-free, has cash and cash equivalents of ${\pm}308$ m, and appropriate levels of working capital.
-The Group also has a five-year, committed, multi-currency revolving credit facility of up to £150m which expires in September 2027 and which was not drawn at the year end.
+The Board has considered the trading results and financial performance in 2023, and the Group balance sheet at 30 December 2023, noting that the Group is debt-free, has cash and cash equivalents of £283m, and appropriate levels of working capital.
+The Group also has a five-year, committed, multi-currency revolving credit facility of up to £150m which expires in September 2027, which was not used during the period and which was not drawn at the year end.